So, you finally decided to buy a dive computer but quickly release that there are many different types and styles to choose from.

 Underwater your field of vision is not as good as it is on land, and as a diver, you need to know where you’re heading and how to get back to the shore, or your boat.
 This is the reason why a compass is a vital part of your scuba diving gear.

 Compass are generally mounted in your dive computer console or can they can be worn on your wrist.
-However, in recent years dive computer can now supplement and even replace these old fashion compasses with digital ones.
+However, in recent years dive computers can now supplement and even replace these old fashion compasses with digital ones.

 They can digitally display your heading accurately, and don’t need to be completely level to work properly